thindil/nimalyzer/README.md

 install the program and all dependencies.
 Generally it is recommended to use `nimble release` to build the project in release (optimized) mode or `nimble debug` to build it in the debug mode.

+#### Build the project's documentation

+To create HTML version of the project's documentation run command `nimble docs` in the main project directory.

+If you want to update the project's documentation, usually not needed, you have to use *gendoc* tool included into the project.

+1. Build the tool *gendoc*.
+In the main project's directory, execute command `nimble tools`.
+It will create needed tools and put them into *bin* directory.

+2. In the man project's directory execute command `bin/gendoc`.
+It will update the project's documentation from the default configuration file and from the project's source code.

 ### License